eic/east/docs/_content/installation.md

 ## GEANT4

-### Requirements and Procedure
+### Installation

-*eAST* runs on top of the latest public version of Geant4 (currently [version 11.0-p01](https://geant4.web.cern.ch/support/download){:target="_blank"}), so before building eAST you need to install Geant4.
-The process involves using `cmake`.
+* *eAST* runs on top of the latest public version of Geant4, so before building eAST you need to install Geant4.
+* The current Geant4 version is [11.0-p01](https://geant4.web.cern.ch/support/download){:target="_blank"} -- use
-Please refer to [the Geant4 installation guide](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/index.html){:target="_blank"}
+this link to download and install.
+Please refer to [the installation guide](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/index.html){:target="_blank"} and follow all instructions.
-and make sure you follow all instructions carefully.
-In particular, it is important that you use the "build" directory as recommended in the Geant4 guide.
-If an error was made when using `cmake` the safest option is to start from clean source i.e. to wipe out the Geant4 directory and recreate it from the tarball - this helps to avoid possible effects of lingering cmake artefacts.
+* In most cases Geant4 wil need to be [installed from source](https://geant4-userdoc.web.cern.ch/UsersGuides/InstallationGuide/html/installguide.html){:target="_blank"}.
+The process involves using `cmake`, and it's important that you use a proper "build" directory as recommended in the installation guide.
+* Before you commence the build please make sure that the compilers i.e. `gcc` and `g++` are in the $PATH and their versions comply with GEANT requirements.
+* `cmake` will produce helpful diagnostics if some dependencies are missing, in which case these will need to be installed (see the table and Appendix below).
+In case of this and other errors when using `cmake` the safest option is clean up the "build" directory and start the build procedure from scratch.
+* During the build process certain files will be downloaded automatically from remote servers, so make sure your computer is online at that time.
+* If the install path is in a folder to which the user doesn't have _write_ access (e.g. under "opt"), one may need to use root/chown or `sudo` to get necessary privileges.

+### CMake options

 *In order to successfuly build eAST it is mandatory that you set the options listed below when using `cmake` to build Geant4*.
 As you can see from the table, if you start from scratch you may need to install the prerequisits first such as
 <em>X11, Qt5, OpenGL and Xerces-C++</em> libraries.
-Please see the Appendix for comments and some practical
-advice about how to proceed.
+Please see the [Appendix](/content/installation.html#appendix-geant4-dependencies) for comments and some practical advice about how to proceed.

 <table border="1" width="60%">
 <tr>